Men's Health · Natural Performance · Ancient Wisdom

 Take Mondia whitei — known locally as Isirigun.
 A peer-reviewed study published on PubMed found that its root extract significantly increased nitric oxide synthase activity and NO/cGMP levels in erectile tissue.
 That's the exact same biological pathway that Viagra was engineered to target — except this plant does it without synthetic chemistry, and without the side effects.

-Or consider Albizia ferruginea, the bark of the Ayin tree.
-Research demonstrated measurable improvement in erectile parameters through nitric oxide–cGMP signaling.
-Or Hunteria umbellata, whose seed extract was shown in peer-reviewed research to increase mounting frequency, raise serum testosterone, and inhibit arginase — the enzyme that blocks the nitric oxide pathway responsible for erections.
+Or consider Albizia ferruginea, the bark of the Ayin tree — measurably improving erectile parameters through nitric oxide–cGMP signaling.
+Or Hunteria umbellata, whose seed extract raised serum testosterone, increased mounting frequency, and inhibited arginase — the enzyme that blocks the nitric oxide pathway responsible for erections.

 Mondia whitei (Isirigun)

-Increases nitric oxide synthase and NO/cGMP levels in erectile tissue — targeting the same pathway as Viagra, naturally.
+Increases nitric oxide synthase and NO/cGMP in erectile tissue — same pathway as Viagra, but natural.

 Albizia ferruginea

 Bark of the Ayin tree.
-Measurably improves erectile parameters via nitric oxide–cGMP signaling pathways.
+Measurably improves erectile parameters via nitric oxide–cGMP signaling.

 Hunteria umbellata

-Raises serum testosterone, inhibits arginase, and increases mounting frequency in published studies.
+Raises serum testosterone, inhibits arginase, increases mounting frequency in peer-reviewed studies.

 Citrus sinensis (Orange Leaf)

-Flavonoids inhibit PDE-5 and arginase, boosting nitric oxide levels for firmer, longer-lasting erections.
+Flavonoids inhibit PDE-5 and arginase, boosting nitric oxide for firmer, longer-lasting erections.

 Why Nitric Oxide Is Everything

 An erection is, fundamentally, a vascular event.
-Blood flows into the corpus cavernosum — the erectile tissue of the penis — and stays there because blood vessels dilate and outflow is restricted.
+Blood flows into the corpus cavernosum — the erectile tissue of the penis — and stays there because blood vessels dilate.
 The chemical responsible for triggering that dilation is nitric oxide (NO).

-Several of the deep-forest herbs used in traditional African male formulas hit the same target, often through multiple pathways simultaneously:
+Several deep-forest herbs in traditional African male formulas hit the same target, often through multiple pathways simultaneously:

 How African Herbs Target Erectile Function

-- 💧 Inhibiting PDE-5 directly — the same target as pharmaceutical ED drugs, without synthetic chemistry
+- 💧Inhibiting PDE-5 directly — same target as pharmaceutical ED drugs, without synthetic chemistry

-- 🛡️ Protecting erectile tissue — antioxidants that degrade the oxidative damage responsible for vascular decline over time
+- 🛡️Protecting erectile tissue — antioxidants reversing the oxidative damage responsible for vascular decline over time

 Testosterone: The Conversation Underneath the Conversation